 Part of its success is down to Labaki’s approach towards the casting.
 She revealed that the vast majority of the cast were not professional actors, with no training.
 Matching ordinary people to her characters gives them credibility which has indeed added a richness to the film.
 As a member of the cast herself, she gave a phenomenal performance and has proven that she is exquisite both in front of and behind the camera.

-Where Do We Go Now? will be released in the UK this summer.
+Where Do We Go Now? is released in cinemas nationwide in summer 2012.